sftcd/openssl/esnistuff/resumption.md

 # ESNI and resumption notes

 This is a separate file for now, when done and conclusions reached, I'll summarise it in the design doc.
+Did that now, so this file will disappear later (keep for now for test cases below).

 The bottom line seems to be that there's a need to bind the HIDDEN to the session, and maybe also the COVER.
 That isn't quite the current behaviour,